Alfiya-Simran/Mini-PC-voice-assistant/README.md

 2. NewsAPI
 3. Spotify Developer Account

+---

 ## 📸 UI
 A floating mic icon stays always on top—click it to activate voice listening.

+---

+## 📬 Contact
+For queries, feedback, or suggestions:

+📧 alfiyasimran05@gmail.com

+---

+## 📝 License
+This project is licensed under the MIT License.